Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

 Exploring the Cave Connection

 There are various options to descend into Sagada’s inner depths if you so wish.
-The most popular caving experience is a two-hr hike into the large chambers of Sumaguing cave also known as “the Big Cave”.
+The most popular caving experience is a two-hour hike into the large chambers of Sumaguing cave also known as “the Big Cave”.
 Another popular cave to include on your Sagada itinerary is the Lumiang cave or “the Burial Cave” which houses over 100 coffins at the entrance to its dark depths, some of which have been there for over 500 years.

 Coffins welcoming guests at the Lumiang Cave